FloatingArrayDesign/MoorDyn/docs/troubleshooting.rst

 a mooring line, not with respect to the line as a whole or the floating platform as a whole.
 It is just a way of letting MoorDyn calculate the damping coefficient automatically from the perspective of damping non-physical segment resonances.
-If the model is set up right, this damping can have a negligible contribution to the overall damping provided by the moorings on the floating platform.
+If the model is set up correctly, this damping can have a negligible contribution to the overall damping provided by the moorings on the floating platform.
 However, if the damping contribution of the mooring lines on the floating platform is supposed to be significant, it is best to (1) set the BA value directly to ensure that the expected damping is provided and then (2) adjust the number